Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Introduction

-Here we report on an extensive series of creep tests performed at the nanoscale via statistical nano-indentation on hardened cement paste of different degrees of hydration.
-The spatially-resolved mechanical properties are coupled to elemental chemistry surface mapping and analyzed within a framework of Gaussian Mixture Models (GMM).
-The mechanical properties of the individual phases composing the hardened cement paste, i.e., LD- and HD-C-S-H, are identified via a maximum likelihood approach coupled with a Baysian information criterion (BIC).
-We find that for both types of C-S-H phases, the major contribution to the creep response is set by the slippage between C-S-H nanoparticles and that the creep modulus $C$ --which is inversely proportional to the creep rate-- measured in both phases, obeys a single mastercurve, when reported as a function of the packing density of the C-S-H nanoparticles.
-Our results strongly suggests that the creep response of hardened cement paste is mainly controlled by the inter-particle distance, which decreases for increasing hydration degree, suggesting that at early age during the hydration process the densification of the paste due to the growing number of C-S-H particles (that also grow in size) essentially probes the repulsive long-range part of the interparticle effective interaction also called Potential of Mean Force (PMF) acting at the mesocale.
-These findings shed a new light on the creep mechanisms of densely packed granular systems that are chemically reactive. \\
+Building upon the statistical analysis of an extensive series of nano-indentation tests on cement paste samples having reached different degrees of hydration, we provide a local scenario for the creep response of hardened cement paste that takes into account the heterogeneous and time-evolving properties of cement's microstructure.
+Spatially-resolved mechanical properties are coupled to elemental chemistry surface mapping to isolate the mechanical properties of the so-called LD- and HD-C-S-H at the sub-micron level.
+As a key result, we show that for both types of C-S-H phases, the major contribution to the creep response is set by the slippage between C-S-H nanoparticles.
+Our results show that LD- and HD-C-S-H phases only differ by their respective volume fraction in C-S-H particles, and thus behave as a single granular phase when it comes to the creep response.
+In that framework, the creep response of hardened cement paste is mainly controlled by the inter-particle distance, which decreases for increasing degree of hydration as more C-S-H particles precipitate.
+Finally, we further confirm this picture by porosimetry measurements, which allow us to quantify the porosity of the cement paste as a function of the degree of hydration.
+The obtained porosity information further is essential, to connect the findings on hardened cement paste to the creep behaviour of densely packed and possibly jammed granular systems in general.

+The outline of the manuscript goes as follows: Section~\ref{overview} provides an overview regarding cement hydration in terms of chemical reaction, and describes the emergence of hardened cement paste microtexture.
+Section~\ref{mechanics} recalls the state-of-the-art regarding key factors controlling the mechanical properties of hardened cement paste.
+We then present our experimental results in section~\ref{results}, where we report the sub-micron creep response of the paste as a function of the packing density of the C-S-H particles, as well as microstructural measurements by NMR spectroscopy and porosimetry.
+Finally, we summarize our main conclusions in section~\ref{DiscussionConclusion}.